Notice of Privacy Practices

 We will not ask you the reason for your request.
 We will accommodate all reasonable requests.
 Your request must specify how or where you wish to be contacted.

-- Right to a Paper copy of this Notice.
+Right to a Paper Copy of this Notice.
 You have the right to a paper copy of this notice.
 You may ask us to give you a copy of this notice at any time.
-Even if you have agreed to receive this notice electronically, you are still entitled to a per copy of this notice.
+Even if you have agreed to receive this notice electronically, you are still entitled to a paper copy of this notice.

 To obtain a paper copy of this notice, contact the Patient Access (registration) or Health Information Services Department.